 Cirrhosis often has no symptoms until liver damage is serious.
 When symptoms do happen, they may include:

-Make an appointment with a healthcare professional if you have any of the symptoms listed above.
+Make an appointment with a healthcare professional if you have any of the symptoms noted above.

 Lower the risk of cirrhosis by taking these steps to care for your liver: